BradleyA/markit/README.md

     echo "Hello World"

 Run ./markit.
 Enter the next version number when prompted and this brief description '[testing markit issue changes close #1](https://help.github.com/articles/closing-issues-using-keywords/)'.
-You will be prompted for your GitHub password when git pushes testfiles/sample.sh to your remote Git repository.
+You will be prompted for your GitHub password when git pushes testfiles/sample.sh to your remote forked markit Git repository.

     ./markit